Research Seed Grant Guidelines

 Eligibility: Participation in this program is limited to faculty (research and professorial) at MSGC affiliate and lead institutions.
 Member institutions (and individuals) are not limited to one proposal.
 Persons who received a Research Seed Grant in the previous year are not eligible to submit a proposal.
 Women, under-represented minorities and persons with disabilities are encouraged to apply.

 Use of funds: MSGC funding of Research Seed Grants will not exceed (but can be less than) $5,000.
 Funding can be used for travel and to purchase supplies and services.
 Funding can also be used for faculty and student salaries if they are U.S. citizens.
-MSGC funds cannot be used to purchase equipment.
+MSGC funds cannot be used for purchases of $5,000 or over.
+Purchases under $5,000 are considered supplies and materials and are allowed.
 MSGC funds cannot be used to pay salaries, stipends, or travel to persons that are not U.S. citizens.
 Foreign travel is not allowed.

 All application materials must be submitted online at: http://msgc.umich.edu